State Updater Module Functions

 In React, state is immutable.
 This idea may seem incompatible with mutable structures like arrays or objects.
 We can place those in state too, as long as we treat them as though they’re immutable.

 To update an array in state, copy it first, then update it.
-It takes a few steps so let’s make an inline callback for it.
+This takes a few steps so we’ll make an inline callback for it.

-Besides a new value, you can also pass a function to a state setter.
+Besides a new value, you can also pass a function to a state-setter.
 It receives the prior state, and describes how to update it.
 It’s neat and comes in handy to when having to base new state on prior state.
 This is particularly useful for updating mutable structures.
-Another benefit is that you don’t tie the update to the current state value from scope 1, which can remove a dependency for a hook dep array 2.
+Another benefit is that you don’t tie the update to the current state value from scope , which can remove a dependency for a dependency array .

 If you find yourself repeating a state updater, you could pass the callback around as props.